Niko171993/stock-market/README.md

 ### Day 7

 Kind of a slow day, focused on other things, but got 10 different shades of red, and changed the card and fixed the modal

+### Day 8 Resting

+### Day 9

+Reformatted and upgraded the code, Also created a single page with a chart and a button back home.
+This is a splendid start